cacttus/sketchy/README.md

 # Sketchy

-A desktop only electron app that functions somewhat like .NET.
+A Typescript / Electron app that emulates the .NET environment.

 ## Building